conda/conda/docs/source/user-guide/configuration/use-condarc.rst

          '$CONDARC',
      )

+``XDG_CONFIG_HOME`` is the path to where user-specific configuration files should be stored defined following The XDG Base Directory Specification (XDGBDS).
+Default to $HOME/.config should be used.
 ``CONDA_ROOT`` is the path for your base conda install.
 ``CONDA_PREFIX`` is the path to the current active environment.